CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/psychrometric-chart/psychrometric-chart-explained.md

 <figure><img src="../../../.gitbook/assets/heating cooling (1).png" alt=""><figcaption><p>Cooling and heating process</p></figcaption></figure>

 A common application of the diagram is humidification and dehumidification of environments, where the saturation curve is used.
-The air is cooled to [dew temperature](https://en.wikipedia.org/wiki/Dew\_point) (2), then heat continues to be removed, so condensing some of the vapor and decreasing the specific humidity until the desired value (2').
+The air is cooled to [dew temperature](https://en.wikipedia.org/wiki/Dew\_point) (2), and then heat continues to be removed, so condensing some of the vapor and decreasing the specific humidity until the desired value (2').
 Therefore, a post-heating process could bring the air back to the starting relative humidity (3).

 <figure><img src="../../../.gitbook/assets/Deumidification.png" alt=""><figcaption><p>Dehumidification and post-heating process</p></figcaption></figure>